International Bioethics Committee: International Declaration on Human Genetic Data

 In 2003, the IBC issued a second global instrument, the International Declaration on Human Genetic Data, which may be regarded as an extension of the 1997 Declaration.
 This document sets out a number of rules for the collection, use and storage of human genetic data.
 It covers, among other issues, informed consent in genetics; confidentiality of genetic data; genetic discrimination; anonymization of personal genetic information; population-based genetic studies; the right not to know one’s genetic make up; genetic counselling; international solidarity in genetic research, and benefit sharing.

 Universal Declaration on Bioethics and Human Rights

 The last global instrument drafted by the IBC is the Universal Declaration on Bioethics and Human Rights, which has a much broader scope than the two previous documents.
 It aims to provide a comprehensive framework of principles that should guide biomedical activities, in order to ensure that they are in conformity with international human rights law.
 The academic Thomas Alured Faunce has analysed this Declaration's non-binding social responsibility, technology transfer and transnational benefit principles which expressly apply to private and public corporations as well as states.
 He has argued that it has promoted a normative intersection between international human rights law and bioethics as academic disciplines.

+The Universal Declaration on Bioethics and Human Rights aims to establish the fundamental ethical principles that should guide scientific and medical practices worldwide.
+These principles, such as respect for human dignity, human rights, and fundamental freedoms, must be respected globally.
+The declaration also seeks to promote dialogue and the sharing of scientific and technological knowledge among different societies.
+It integrates bioethics into international human rights law to ensure the application of these rights to bioethical issues.